Army Compatible Use Buffer (ACUB) Program

 As shown on the map below, FTIG has identified an area of focus intended to maximize protection of the three benefit areas discussed above.

 As these interest forms are received, they are evaluated and ranked, based on several criteria.
 A list of ranked landowners/projects is developed for each fiscal year and ACUB funding is applied to priority projects, as it becomes available.
 FTIG must apply for project funding by the end of each federal fiscal year, to receive money for priority projects for the following fiscal year.
-If you are interested in potentially participating in Fort Indiantown Gap's ACUB program, see the Points of Contact below.

 Current FTIG ACUB Program Status

 As of Jan.
-2022:
+2024:Projects completed: 26.

 Points of Contact